On this page:

 Please note: the Department will be delaying the reintroduction of incentives for plug-in refrigerated cabinet activities until further notice.
 Timelines will be confirmed at a later date.

-Please note: that these timeframes are indicative only and are subject to change.
+These timeframes are indicative only and are subject to change.
 Stakeholders are advised not to make any commercial decisions based on future timeframes.

 Completed